pgtipping/Synthalyst/memory-bank/progress.md

 ## Recent Updates (Last 24 Hours)

+- ✅ Added Vercel Analytics and Speed Insights

+  - Installed @vercel/analytics and @vercel/speed-insights packages
+  - Added Analytics and SpeedInsights components to the root layout
+  - Ensured all pages are tracked for analytics and performance metrics
+  - Set up the foundation for data-driven decision making
+  - Location: `nextjs-app/src/app/layout.tsx`

 - ✅ Successfully deployed the application to Vercel

   - Fixed the Vercel deployment error by converting the About page to a Client Component